1st Overall Draft Picks: Which League Does it Better?

 NHL: Point Shares (PS)

-In an extremely high-level description, all of these statistics work to compare players against their peers based on the value they bring to their team in comparison to their teammates and those around the league.
+In an extremely high-level description, all of these statistics work to compare players against their peers based on the value they bring to their team, in comparison to their teammates and those around the league.

 Related: Is the First Overall Pick Always the Best Player in the Draft?